5axes/CuraMasterSettings/resources/articles/mb-master/gradient_infill_type.md

 The distance over which the infill flow is reduced from max to min.

-The following settings are defined in [fdmprinter.def.json](https://github.com/smartavionics/Cura/blob/mb-master/resources/definitions/fdmprinter.def.json) : arrange_disable_model_rotations
+The following settings are defined in [fdmprinter.def.json](https://github.com/smartavionics/Cura/blob/mb-master/resources/definitions/fdmprinter.def.json) : gradient_infill_type